schmocker/samples/publsih-npm-to-azure-devops-feed/README.md

 # Publish npm package/library (Angular) to Azure DevOps Artifacts Feed using Azure Devops Pipeline (YAML)

+You have some reusable Node.js code like an Angular component and you like to make it available as an npm package throughout your company which uses Azure DevOps?
+Here is the solution on how to build an Angular library and publish it to Azure Devops Artifacts Feed where it can be consumed by your colleagues.

 ## Create new project

 ```